- Unix / Linux for Beginners

 The userdel command can be used to delete an existing user.
 This is a very dangerous command if not used with caution.

-For example, to remove account mcmohd20, you would need to issue following command −
+For example, to remove account mcmohd20, issue the following command −

 $ userdel -r mcmohd20

-If you want to keep her home directory for backup purposes, omit the -r option.
+If you want to keep the home directory for backup purposes, omit the -r option.
 You can remove the home directory as needed at a later time.